socialatm/client-http-keypair-authorization-headers/README.md

 # HTTP Cavage public key / private key authorization headers for authorizations

-This Django module was created to give "Cavage" HTTP Signatures capabilities to the Django Rest Framework.
+This JavaScript module was created to give "Cavage" HTTP Signatures capabilities AJAX and REST API requests.

 This enables HTTP authorization based on public key/private key encryption as an alternative to session cookies or API tokens.